The Nutrient-Packed Herb for Your Dog: Dandelion!

 - If your dog is taking medications, consult with your Veterinarian before adding dandelion to their routine, as it is a diuretic and can thin the blood.

 Have questions about dandelion and if it’s the right herb for your dog?
-Contact our on-staff Herbalist here.
+Forward all questions here.

 Disclaimer: This blog is intended for educational purposes only.
 You are responsible for your pet(s) health and safety.
 We encourage you to research topics further and consult with your Veterinarian or Pet Nutritionist before modifying your pet(s) diet.